CS @ UC Irvine · AI/ML · Neurosymbolic AI · Reasoning · Secure ML Inference

 Learning Assistant — ICS 33 (Spring 2025)

-Volunteer web dev for non‑profits (Feeding Pets of the Homeless)
+Web dev for non‑profits, pro bono (Feeding Pets of the Homeless)

 Robust Reasoning and Learning with Brain-Inspired Representations under Homomorphic Encryption